 Email: cmclean@fortmckay.com

-Currently serving as Director of the Sustainability Department, Bori Arrobo is the leader of the Fort McKay First Nation Sustainability team.
+Currently serving as Director, Sustainability and Vice-President, Fort McKay Business Investment Group, Bori Arrobo is the leader of the Fort McKay First Nation Sustainability team.
 In this role, Bori is actively involved in discussions with industry and government in matters related to industrial development impacts on the Fort McKay Traditional Territory.
 He also oversees the planning and implementation of community-based research and monitoring of the environmental and Rights impacts of projects in the region.

 Bori has spent more than 20 years in the oil and gas sectors, starting in Ecuador.
 For the past ten years with Fort McKay First Nation, his experience includes working with Indigenous communities to help mitigate the impact of the oil industry on their traditional territories.
 Through his education and career, Bori has developed a deep understanding of sustainability issues with empathy for, and understanding of, Indigenous communities and impacts arising from industrial development.